Kmaev/usd_scene_qc/README.md

 A vertex-interpolated primvar with 100 values… but your fractured geo has 500 vertices now.
 A faceVarying primvar with stale data from before the fracture.
-Mismatch like this can silently break things at render time — or worse, crash it altogether.
+Mismatch like this can silently break things at render time — or crash it altogether.

-What this tool does

-This little checker helps catch those mismatches by comparing the interpolation type of each primvar to the actual element count on the geometry (points, faces, vertices) — and lets you know if something’s off.